 The next day, drain out this soaking water from the pot, and rinse the chickpeas once or twice in cold water.
 Do this by filling up the pot halfway, stirring the chickpeas around and then pouring out the excess water.

 Add 3 cups of fresh cold water to the pot and then place the pot uncovered on the stovetop on a medium heat setting.
-Once the pot contents start to boil gently, place the lid on the pot (leaving a small opening slit) and let the pot contents continue to simmer for 30-40 minutes.
+Once the pot contents start to boil gently, place the lid on the pot (leaving a small opening slit) and let the pot contents continue to simmer for about 25 minutes.
 Adjust the stove heat setting as needed to keep the pot contents bubbling gently.

 When cooked through, use a slotted spoon to remove the cooked chickpeas into a separate bowl to cool.